MatteoPalazzolo/app-web_media-shelf/README.md

 ## TODO
 - [ ] image color picker -> dynamic card palette
 - [ ] custom font and palette for each card
+- [ ] keep in mind that sql constrains are a thing